Software rot: AI program example

 Many seminal programs from the early days of AI research have suffered from irreparable software rot.
-For example, the original SHRDLU program (an early natural language understanding program) cannot be run on any modern day computer or computer simulator, as it was developed during the days when LISP and PLANNER were still in development stage, and thus uses non-standard macros and software libraries which do not exist anymore.
+For example, the original SHRDLU program (an early natural language understanding program) cannot be run on any modern-day computer or computer simulator, as it was developed during the days when LISP and PLANNER were still in development stage and thus uses non-standard macros and software libraries which do not exist anymore.

-Online forum example
+Forked online forum example

 Suppose an administrator creates a forum using open source forum software, and then heavily modifies it by adding new features and options.
 This process requires extensive modifications to existing code and deviation from the original functionality of that software.

 From here, there are several ways software rot can affect the system: